|Õppetöö asukoht||Eesti, Tallinn|

 • Motivation letter

-• Project of your Master’s thesis or vision in the form of essay
+• Essay of your Master’s thesis project or vision

 The Department of Animation was established at the Estonian Academy of Arts in 2006 and since 2007 it has offered a two-year MA in Animation (taught in English).
 The main goal of the programme is to successfully educate creators of animated films, providing them with theoretical knowledge and practical skills.
 The further aim is to contribute to the global development of animation as an art form.